 After taking a shakedown ride to dip our wheels in the saltwater of the Atlantic, we'll point our handlebars westward.
 Leaving Bar Harbor and beautiful Acadia National Park, we’ll ride through the stunning harbor village of Camden and Sabbathday Lake Shaker Village in New Gloucester, a national historic landmark and the only actively functioning Shaker community in the world.
 Then, it’s on to New Hampshire.

 We'll head inland at Pulaski, New York, but not before jumping in Lake Ontario, the warmest of the Great Lakes.
-Riding through the Adirondacks, we'll pass historic Old Forge, the western terminus of the 740-mile Northern Forest Canoe Trail, and ride through Long Lake and Ticonderoga, home to Fort Ticonderoga National Historic Landmark, which played an important role in America's early wars.
+Riding through the Adirondacks, we'll pass historic Old Forge, the western terminus of the 740-mile Northern Forest Canoe Trail.
+Then we’ll ride through Long Lake and Ticonderoga, home to Fort Ticonderoga National Historic Landmark, which played an important role in America's early wars.

 Once in the province of Ontario, we'll pedal a rural inland route that will take us to the north shore of Lake Erie.
 We’ll ferry across the St. Clair River and the international border, entering the United States again to ride past Lake Huron on our way to Bay City, which sits at base of Lake Huron's Saginaw Bay.
 Lake Huron is the second largest of the Great Lakes, making it the third largest freshwater lake in the world.
 We will cycle on the Lake Erie Connector until Luther, where we'll steer onto the North Lakes route.